 Brewer's Dictionary of Phrase and Fable, 19th edition, Susie Dent et. al. (Hodder, 2012).
 Covering "mythology, history, classics, language, as well as common sayings, phrases, and legends," this is a reference book that also rewards the casual browser with a deeper understanding of our language and culture--a book that will provide unexpected inspiration.

-*The Chicago Manual of Style, 15th edition (link goes to a more detailed review), University of Chicago Press staff (University of Chicago Press, 2003).
+*The Chicago Manual of Style, 17th edition (link goes to a more detailed review), University of Chicago Press staff (University of Chicago Press, 2017).
 CMS, as it is usually referred to, has long been the standard reference work in publishing for matters ranging from capitalization to the construction of an index.
-The 15th edtion was extensively revised (the first update in about 20 years), taking into account recent change in technology; new material includes information on citing online sources and editing electronic documents.
-A 16th edition is now available and will be reviewed soon--from what I can tell it further develops the new approach of the 15th.
+The 17th builds on the 15th edition, which was extensively revised, taking into account recent changes in technology, and adding a chapter on grammar and usage.

 *Children's Writer's & Illustrator's Market (link goes to a more detailed review), Chuck Sambuchino (editor) (Writer's Digest Books, annual).
 An essential and annually updated reference book, this compendium lists several hundred book publishers, magazines, and other places that you can sell and publish your work.
 The focus is on the US, but it includes listings for Canadian and international publishers.
 Before the directory listings appear a few articles on the basics (every year) and a dozen or more articles on current topics (different every year).
 Purchase of the book also gives you access to an online version, updated throughout the year.
 A must-have on the desks of those who write or illustrate for children.